 Rule N.4 to avoid ear problem when diving: Be careful of reverse block

 If you feel pressure in your ear or sinuses while ascending from your dive, you are experiencing a reverse block.
 A reverse block is caused by mucus preventing air bubbles in your middle ear, tissues or sinuses from escaping our body.

 DOs and DON’Ts in case of reverse block

 Be careful, while you feel about the same pain as with a normal block (going down), this problem is about the opposite so DON’T: go up to release pressure: go down!
 Don’t blow your nose as it will only increase the air pressure in your middle ear and increase the pain/ damage.

 DO: Yawning or swallowing technics can help but if it doesn’t, stay still and take your time.
 Slow down your ascent.
 As long as you have air in your tank, no need to force the way.
 The last 10 meters will be the hardest so go slow.
 You can even try to go down a bit to lower the pressure (and pain) and let the air goes out slowly.

 Again the most important is to take your time, some reverse block take 10-15 minutes to clear, but at low depth, you should have enough air to stay that long so relax and try to enjoy your extended dive…

 How to avoid reverse block: don’t dive with a cold or sinuses problems and if you use a decongestant, make sure the effect will not wear off during your dive.

 Your ears are precious and aren’t designed for the rapid pressure change incurred with diving, take good care of them to avoid traumas!

-For more fishy articles, subscribe to our blog post through rss feed and follow us through our facebook page.
+For more fishy articles, read the latest articles our blog post or follow us through our facebook page.